nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.v1.processors.teammigrationcontext.md

   type: Boolean
   description: Reset the target team settings to match the source if the team exists
   defaultValue: true
-- parameterName: PrefixProjectToNodes
-  type: Boolean
-  description: Prefix your iterations and areas with the project name.
-If you have enabled this in `NodeStructuresMigrationConfig` you must do it here too.
-  defaultValue: false
 status: preview
 processingTarget: Teams
 classFile: /src/VstsSyncMigrator.Core/Execution/MigrationContext/TeamMigrationContext.cs